Enecuum/dex-ui/README.md

 * [module.rules][5] - amount of modules, and their rules for creating right imports
 * [devServer][6] - configuration field with server deployment properties (read more about in on https://webpack.js.org/configuration/dev-server/)

-#### Develop mode
+#### Development mode

 In order to turn on the 'develop mode' you must specify in the file webpack.config.js in the property 'mode' the string 'development'.
+All server functional runs without docker images, therefore all manipulations with the server must be realized through the "pm2".
 ```js
     mode : 'development'
 ```
 In the develop mode you must take into consideration that all options specified in the server/scripts/hotDev.js file have a higher priority than the config.json file settings.

 #### Redux